-There are so many hatchery fish in these runs that the Oregon Department of Fish and Wildlife has instituted permanent three-fish daily limits (and no annual limit as long as you have proper tags) for fin-clipped steelhead.
+There have been so many hatchery fish in these runs that the Oregon Department of Fish and Wildlife has instituted three-fish daily limits (and no annual limit as long as you have proper tags) for fin-clipped steelhead.

 Check out these great rivers:

 This very popular summer steelhead river is a real producer and worth every mile of the drive northwest from La Grande for steelhead fans during the middle of the fall season.